The Ultimate Kick Start Guide To Launching A Social Media Advocacy Program

 Before you launch your advocacy program, it’s well worth taking the time to understand who your audiences are and the content they might want to consume.

-Firstly, in order to help kick-start enthusiasm for your program, identify employees who can help achieve your goals.
-Perhaps target those already active on social media or who you know will be early adopters of the new culture .
-You can use Tribal Impact’s Social Impact Quiz to find these existing advocates.
+To kick-start enthusiasm for your Employee Advocacy program, identify employees who can help you achieve your goals.
+Target those already active on social media, or who you know will be early adopters of the new culture.

 Use your existing channels of communication to get things off the ground.
 Communicate the value you expect to see from the program, for both the company and the employee.
-Identify a team member to manage your employee advocacy admin.
+Identify a team member to manage your Employee Advocacy admin.
 Perhaps create a collaborative group on your Enterprise Social Network (ESN).
-Do not forget to involve your leadership in the launch.
+Get your leadership involved in the launch, too.

-Make sure you reinforce the impact that employees are making, showcase best practices, encourage mobile use and refine your content strategy.
+You need to maintain engagement levels past the initial novelty period.
+Make sure you reinforce the impact that employees make, showcase best practices, encourage mobile use, and refine your content strategy.
 Provide continued training for employees ready to move to the next step.
-You need to maintain engagement levels past the initial novelty factor period.

 So, you’ve identified your objectives, your launch is complete and your program is finally underway.
 How’s it going?

-It’s really important to be taking note of the measurements of success at an early stage.
+It’s important to take note of the measurements of success at an early stage.
 Being agile during the launch phase will enable you to increase your chances of success.

 Adoption Metrics: